giellalt/giellalt.github.io/infra/docinfra.md

 be automatically parsed
 and the documentation extracted, and will be automatically added to the site on the next `git push`.

+Source file types being scanned for documentation comments are:

+- lexc
+- twolc
+- cg3
+- pmscript
+- xfscript

+The top directories `src/` and `tools/`, including all subdirs, are scanned.
+Generated files of the above types are *not* scanned.